mbhenaff/EEN/README.md

 # Prediction under Uncertainty with Error-Encoding Networks

-Code to train the models described in the paper "Prediction under Uncertainty with Error-Encoding Networks", by Mikael Henaff, Junbo Zhao and Yann LeCun.
+Code to train the models described in the paper [Prediction under Uncertainty with Error-Encoding Networks](<https://arxiv.org/abs/1711.04994>), by Mikael Henaff, Junbo Zhao and Yann LeCun.

 ![Diagram](img/Model_Diagram.png)